Bhumikakhulbe/Functions-and-Lists/README.md

 Collatz function:
-Firstly a fucntion named "Collatz(number)" is defined with number as a parameter.
+Firstly a function named "Collatz(number)" is defined with number as a parameter.
 Then the if and else conditions are applied to check whether that number is even or odd.
 If the number is even, the function will return number//2 and if the number will be odd the function will return 3*number+1.
 In the main function the number is taken as input from user and the while loop will run until the function is not equal to 1.